tiprankstipranks

 Our results of operations may be impacted by the reduction, or elimination of, video and digital release windows.

 The average video and digital release window, which represents the time that elapses from the date of a film's theatrical release to the date a film is available for DVD, was approximately 90 days and digital purchase for ownership (also known as electronic sell-through) was approximately 74 days for several years prior to the COVID-19 pandemic.
 During the COVID-19 pandemic, certain studios adopted strategies that reduced, or in some cases eliminated, the release windows.
 While the dynamic release window has coalesced to around 45 days for major films, select studios may release certain movie titles to their own streaming platforms either simultaneously with theatrical releases or bypass theatrical releases altogether.
-While this trend has largely diminished in 2022 and 2023, studios may reduce or eliminate the windows for certain films.
-If our guests choose to wait for an in-home release rather than attend a theatre to view the film, our business and results of operations, financial condition and cash flows may be adversely impacted.
+While this trend has largely diminished over the past three years, studios may reduce or eliminate the windows for certain films.
+If our guests choose to wait for an in-home release rather than attend a theater to view the film, our business and results of operations, financial condition and cash flows may be adversely impacted.

 Costs2 | 6.5%